(Disclosure: Some of the links below may be affiliate links)

 - 19.24% of Other Stocks

 Two things are interesting in these results for Swiss investors.
 First, Swiss investors have a strong home country bias.
-They allocate more than 43% in domestic stocks.
+They allocate more than 43% to domestic stocks.
 Also, Swiss investors have a second bias toward European Stocks.

 While it is a bias, I still believe that a home bias makes sense.
 However, it is not strictly necessary, and it should not be too large.
-Home bias in the range of 10-40% may help you invest and protect yourself against some foreign events.
+Home bias in 10-40% may help you invest and protect yourself against some foreign events.
 But a more considerable home bias will hurt your diversification.

 If you do not know what to do with your home bias, I recommend adding a small home bias to your portfolio.
 Doing so will likely reduce the volatility of your portfolio.
 And it could help if you need to sell when it is the wrong time for foreign stocks.